How to become a cardiology nurse practitioner: pathway, certifications, and subspecialties

 The CCRN is one of the most valuable supplemental credentials for cardiology NPs targeting acute care settings.
 Although primarily associated with bedside nurses, AACN explicitly allows APRNs to sit the CCRN if they meet the hours requirements.
 For cardiac ICU and cardiac surgery NPs, the CCRN validates critical care competency beyond what the NP degree alone signals.

 The CCNS is frequently misunderstood.
 Some job postings list “CCNS preferred” in cardiology NP positions – in those cases, the posting author usually means CCRN or general critical care certification.
-The actual AACN CCNS is a CNS credential, not an NP credential.
+The actual AACN CCNS is a CNS credential rather than an NP credential, it stands for Acute/Critical Care Clinical Nurse Specialist rather than anything cardiac-specific, and it is closed to new candidates in any case.
 Do not list CCNS as your goal if you are pursuing an NP degree; pursue CCRN instead for acute cardiac settings.

 Subspecialty tracks: how they differ